planetmint/planetmint/docs/root/source/introduction/quickstart.md

 Planemtint is a Tendermint applicatoin with an attached database.
 A basic installation installs the database, Tenermint and therafter Planetmint.

 Planetmint currently supports Tarantool and MongoDB database.
-The instalation is as follows:
+The installation is as follows:
 ```
 # Tarantool
 $ curl -L https://tarantool.io/release/2/installer.sh | bash